-- Equal Treatment Written Statement: Give both parties a reasonable, equal opportunity to submit a written statement in support of, or challenging, the outcome - Written Appeal Decision: Issue a written decision describing the result of the appeal and the rationale for the result within fifteen (15) Business Days of receipt of the notice of appeal, and - Notice of Written Appeal Decision: Provide the written decision on appeal simultaneously to both parties if an appeal is filed, the Title IX Appellate Decisionmaker or designee provides the parties with the written determination of the result of the appeal upholding the determination; or if an appeal is not filed, the date on which an appeal would no longer be considered timely.
-The Title IX Coordinator or designee is responsible for effective implementation of any remedies.
+- Equal Treatment Written Statement: Give both parties a reasonable, equal opportunity to submit a written statement in support of, or challenging, the outcome - Written Appeal Decision: Issue a written decision describing the result of the appeal and the rationale for the result within fifteen (15) Business Days of receipt of the notice of appeal, and - Notice of Written Appeal Decision: Provide the written decision on appeal simultaneously to both parties

 If an appeal is successful, the Title IX Coordinator or designee will remand the matter back to the appropriate member of the Title IX Team to remedy the concern.
-A determination regarding responsibility becomes final on the date that
+A determination regarding responsibility becomes final on the date that his/her designee consistent with the process and requirements of the hearing procedures.
+The imposition of discipline or determination not to uphold charges following a formal hearing shall not be effective until the appeal period has run and, if an appeal has been made, the appeal has been resolved.
+Grades or degrees may be withheld pending resolution of appeals.